Levittown, Pennsylvania: Education

 Middletown residents are served by public schools run by the Neshaminy School District.
 Bristol Township public schools are managed by the Bristol Township School District.
 Falls Township and Tullytown Borough residents are served by the Pennsbury School District.

-Some students attend schools run by Roman Catholic, Lutheran, evangelical Protestant and Quaker organizations, in and around Levittown.
+Some students attend schools run by Catholic, Lutheran, evangelical Protestant and Quaker organizations, in and around Levittown.

 Geography

 Levittown is located at 40°9′15″N 74°50′59″W. Levittown lies in the southern end of Bucks County ("Lower Bucks"), between Philadelphia and Trenton, New Jersey; Downtown Philadelphia ("Center City") is approximately 22 mi away.
 It is part of the Philadelphia metropolitan area (an area also known generally as the Delaware Valley).
 It is adjacent to and nearly surrounds Fairless Hills, a suburban community more modest in scale, but that shares many of Levittown's characteristics.

 According to the United States Census Bureau, the CDP has a total area of 10.2 sqmi, of which 0.5 km^{2} (0.59%) is water.
 It has a humid subtropical climate (Cfa) bordering a hot-summer humid continental climate (Dfa) and average monthly temperatures in the central CDP range from 32.2 °F in January to 76.1 °F in July.
 The local hardiness zone is 7a.